 Class 7: Experiments for releasing fight, flight and frozen-ness

 ∞ A truncated flight response can be experienced in the body as anxiety, easy distractibility or simply as too much energy in the body.
-I will share with you a simple exercise to release a truncated flight response which can then reset the nervous system and restore the thoracic diaphragm’s capacity for fuller, more restful breathing.
+I will share with you a simple exercise to discharge a truncated flight response which can then reset the nervous system and restore the thoracic diaphragm’s capacity for fuller, more restful breathing.

 ∞ In order to survive, many of us may have learned to suppress our anger, the life force energy underneath the fight response.
 Others of us may have learned to react instinctively and immediately.
 Either way, these habitual conditioned responses may be inhibiting aliveness and/or safety.
 We will learn how to safely connect to anger in order to move a truncated fight response and/or an over-active fight response gently out of the nervous system.
 By learning to recognize the physical tension patterns of our low-grade fight responses emotionally, mentally and somatically (e.g. irritability, wanting space), we can effectively restore the nervous system to a peaceful, embodied aliveness.

 Class 8: The truncated attachment cry